akroshko/imagegrid-viewer/README.md

 ## Near future

-- Variable window sizes and reading the actual screen size rather than assuming 1080p.
 - Directly use zip files, pdf files, or other file formats images are distributed in.
-- Cache some data to disk and implement limits on memory usage.
 - Configuration settings to help work take advantage of either available resources or resource limitations
 - Break up large images in memory so the textures used are not much